-This post responds to a recent research letter: Nguyen DD, et al. Disproportional signal of sexual dysfunction reports associated with finasteride use in young men with androgenetic alopecia: A pharmacovigilance analysis of VigiBase.
+Response to: Nguyen DD, et al. Disproportional signal of sexual dysfunction reports associated with finasteride use in young men with androgenetic alopecia: a pharmacovigilance analysis of VigiBase.
 J Am Acad Dermatol.
 2022. doi:10.1016/j.jaad.2022.03.037

 A recent paper by Nguyen et al. in the Journal of the American Academy of Dermatology analyzes sexual adverse events (AEs) associated with finasteride.1 While the study acknowledges an underlying effect of the drug, it attributes reporting trends to stimulated reporting and a possible nocebo effect.
 The paper joins a subgenre of previous studies attributing finasteride AE reports to external and coincidental factors.
 These studies have several limitations in common: they overlook the role of stigma in sexual AE reporting, overextend the stimulated reporting concept, overlook limitations of a comparison with dutasteride, and exhibit a bias for the status quo prior to public awareness.
 This commentary offers a rebuttal to these arguments.